 Impacts of Technology On Human Interactions

 The widespread availability of devices with internet connectivity has made it possible for us to stay in close contact with our loved ones regardless of the physical distance.
 Various inventions, such as VOIP, Facebook, Twitter, Skype, WhatsApp, etc., enhance our capabilities to use the internet as a global communication platform.
-As a result, businesses can now reach their current and prospective clients easily using messaging apps, social media platforms, and VOIP.
+As a result, businesses can now easily reach their current and prospective clients using messaging apps, social media platforms, and VOIP.
 Additionally, the increased adoption of social media has enabled people to connect, learn, meet, and grow as a team through digital channels.
-In the business world, technology has enabled companies to track conversations, provide excellent customer service, collect customer insights, and enhance the customer experience.
+Technology has enabled companies to track conversations in the business world, provide excellent customer service, collect customer insights, and enhance the customer experience.

 How has Technology altered Communication?